mianala/lyrics-structure/README.md

 # Lyrics Parser

 A TypeScript library for parsing lyrics with bracketed sections and special commands.
-Supports splitting text into slides and handling special command tags.
+Supports splitting text into structured parts with names and indications.

 ## Installation